Muzquizopteryx: Discovery and naming

 Muzquizopteryx is based on holotype UNAM IGM 8621, found in the El Rosario layers, early Coniacian-aged rocks.
 It consists of a nearly complete, articulated skeleton that includes soft tissue remains, among them long fossilised tendons along both sides of both lower arms.
 The specimen represents an adult individual.

 In 2012, a second specimen was reported, MUDE CPC-494, again uncovered by a quarry worker, perhaps at the same site, and sold to a private collector.
 It was later acquired by the Museo del Desierto Saltillo.
 It consists of the right upper wing of a subadult individual, with about 81% of the length of the holotype.
-As its provenance probably consists of slightly older layers from the late Turonian and the remains are limited, it was referred to a Muzquizopteryx sp.
+As its provenance probably consists of slightly older layers from the late Turonian and the remains are limited, it was referred to as cf. Muzquizopteryx sp.

 Description

 Muzquizopteryx was relatively small for a pterodactyloid pterosaur, with a wingspan of around 2 m.
 It had an elongated head with a convex upper profile, ending at the back of the head in a backward pointing short rounded crest.
 The jaws were toothless.
 The arms were very robust with the humerus featuring a large hatchet-shaped deltopectoral crest, indicating a strong wing musculature.
 The pteroid bone was long and pointed towards the neck, supporting a flight membrane.